Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 Let's change our access control role back to `ACCOUNTADMIN` to see other areas of the UI accessible only to this role.
 However, to perform this task, use the UI instead of the worksheet.

 First, click the **Home** icon in the top left corner of the worksheet.
-Then, in the top left corner of the UI, click your name to display the user preferences menu.
+Then, in the bottom left corner of the UI, click your name to display the user preferences menu.
 In the menu, go to **Switch Role** and select `ACCOUNTADMIN`.

 ![switch UI role](assets/9Role_4.png)